-Relax, don’t get on TV (Live TV) in my case and look constipated.
+Relax, don’t get on TV (Live TV) in my case, and look constipated.
 That isn’t the look you want to go for.
-Practice what you want to say or talking in front of a camera.
+Practice what you want to say or talk in front of a camera.
 Put your phone on video mode and do a test shot to see how you do.
-Take note of your posture, your pronunciation and if you look/feel comfortable in front of the camera.
-Don’t come up with a script but focus on bullet points you want to reference.
+Take note of your posture, your pronunciation, and if you look/feel comfortable in front of the camera.
+Don’t come up with a script but focus on the bullet points you want to reference.

 TIP 10: Bring a +1